anderewrey/grpc_reactor_routeguide/README.md

 - Protobuf, which is usually included through gRPC

-Because downloading and compiling gRPC on project build is a long and annoying process, it is better instead to have them already available through the OS system:
+Because downloading and compiling gRPC on project build is a long and annoying process, it is better instead to have them already available through the OS system.
+The question to solve is this: static libraries or shared/dynamic libraries?
+Currently, this project is written for static linkage.

-- with Ubuntu 24.04: installing it through the package manager is good enough.
-- Homemade compilation and installation: it works 100% of time when cmake is used to build it, otherwise there's missing hints for cmake to include it into this project.
+- With a homemade compilation and installation, it works 100% of time when:
+  - cmake is used (otherwise there's missing hints for cmake to include it into this project) to build it,
+  - the resulting binaries are static libraries, and
+  - the same toolchain (gcc or clang) to compile gRPC is also used for the application.
-- TODO: another way would be through [conan package](https://conan.io/center/recipes/grpc), but not achieved yet: got many compilation errors while executing/building the package from conan.
+- Another way would be through [conan package](https://conan.io/center/recipes/grpc).
+See the [conanfile.txt](conanfile.txt) file.
+  - Again, the same toolchain to compile all is required, but conan will take care to compile it and store it in its cache to avoid unwanted recompilation.

 ## Implementation details about the client-side reactors